J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Data and Analysis

-In contrast, there is a possibility that the broad components of Balmer lines are not virialized, and it can be related to the outflow launched from the accretion disk.
-We examine this possibility by adding an outflow component for each Balmer line, fixed with the same velocity shift and FWHM of the [O~{\sc{iii}}] outflow component (Model B).
-The obtained reduced $\chi^2$ of 1.25 is comparable to that obtained from spectral fitting with a broad Balmer component.
-In this case, J1406 is a type-2 AGN with strong ionized outflows (FWHM = $1000 \pm 30$~km~s$^{-1}$. and $v_\mathrm{shift} = 420 \pm 20$~km~s$^{-1}$), and BH mass estimation based on the single-epoch method may be not applicable for J1406, and a stellar mass-based BH mass estimation becomes more important (see Section~\ref{sec:SED_fit}).
+In contrast, the broad components of the Balmer lines may not be virialized and could instead be associated with an outflow launched from the accretion disk.
+Model B explores this possibility, by freezing its velocity shift and FWHM to those of the [O~{\sc iii}] outflow component (see also the second top panels of Figure~\ref{fig:spectrum_fitting}).
+The resulting reduced $\chi^2$ of 1.25 is comparable to that obtained when fitting with a broad Balmer component.

+Under this scenario, J1406 would be classified as a type-2 AGN exhibiting strong ionized outflows (FWHM = $1000 \pm 30$~kms$^{-1}$, $v_\mathrm{shift} = 420 \pm 20$~kms$^{-1}$).
+Consequently, BH mass estimates based on the virial method may not be reliable for J1406, making a stellar mass-based BH mass estimation more crucial (see Section~\ref{sec:SED_fit}).